DavidJohnGee/salt-junos/1_reactor_state_get_command_output/README.md

 __state_run_get_version_save_output.sls__

-Contains the state logic required to issue a CLI command and save the file to the master.
+Contains the state logic required to issue a CLI command and save the file to the minion.